naoufal51/disaster_response/README.md

 ## Category Imbalance and Model Performance
 ![Category Imbalance](figures/category_imbalance.png)
-This dataset is highly imbalanced as shown in figure above where a large number of categories have very few samples.
+This dataset is highly imbalanced as shown in the figure above where a large number of categories have very few samples.
 This imbalance issue can lead to a biased model that favors the majority classes.
 This issue is even more critical as we are dealing with disaster response messages where we want to make sure that all categories are well represented.
 ### Model Performance
 In oder to observe the impact of the imbalance issue, we use the F1 score as a metric to evaluate the model performance.
 The F1 score is a good metric to assess the balance between precision and recall.